 The table below summarises the valuation methodology, key valuation assumptions, fair value hierarchy levels and valuation sensitivity analysis for the significant asset classes.
+These sensitivities remain unchanged from 2019.

 The remaining asset categories if aggregated have a valuation sensitivity of \$1.3 million and have therefore not been separately disclosed.
-The valuation methodologies relating to the asset categories that have not been disclosed separately included: Investment Basis, Fair Value under Optimised based on Depreciated Replacement Cost and Depreciated Replacement Cost Approach, Market Value - under Direct Sales Comparison Approach, Discounted Cashflow Approach, Capitalisation Approach and Existing Use.
+The valuation methodologies relating to the asset categories that have not been disclosed separately included: Investment Basis, Fair Value under Optimised based on Depreciated Replacement Cost and Depreciated Replacement Cost Approach, Market Value -under Direct Sales Comparison Approach, Discounted Cashflow Approach, Capitalisation Approach and Existing Use.